-He is currently based in London, developing his art practice as well as working as a Teaching Fellow at UCL The Bartlett School of Architecture
+He is currently based in London, developing his art practice as well as working as a Visiting Research Fellow at Goldsmiths, University of London

-He has given invited talks and keynote presentations at numerous companies and events, including Pixar, ILM, the European Conference on Artificial Life, the Architectural Association, the Academy of Fine Arts Vienna, the Institute for Computational Design and Construction, CVMP, FMX, London LASER, TEDx and the Computer Arts Society.
+He has given invited talks and keynote presentations at numerous companies, conferences and events, including TEDx, Pixar, ILM, the European Conference on Artificial Life, the Architectural Association, UCL, the Academy of Fine Arts Vienna, the Institute for Computational Design and Construction, CVMP, FMX, London LASER and the Computer Arts Society.

 More information about production work